voliva/safe-decimal/article.md

 ## Comparison

-I've implemented this in Rust, and a Typescript implementation is on the way.
-You can find the [repo here](https://github.com/voliva/safe-decimal).
+I've implemented this in Rust and Typescript, you can find the [repo here](https://github.com/voliva/safe-decimal).
 I've called it SafeDecimal.
 I won't go in detail on the implementation, but let's compare it with the other usual approaches.

 ### Comparing with BigDecimal